 (Proceed through the Netlogger list and highlight each line by clicking on it, changing its color, then solicit comments from that station if it has not left the net, and click LOG IT before highlighting the next line.)

-Last call for checkins for the Greeneville Greene County Emergency Net.
+Last call for checkins for the AJARC Monday Net.

 (After all check ins & informal comments you can close the net with the following remarks:) I want to thank everyone for checking into the net this evening.
 I am now closing the AJARC Monday Net at ________ (Local time) & returning the frequency to normal use.
 This is (your call).

-(after closing the net, click FILE, SAVE AS, and save your Netlogger session as it will default to a name with the current date/time in it for later retrieval. if you opened the net, make sure you use the CLOSE NET button before you EXIT Netlegger when finished or Netlogger will send you a warning email about leaving the net session open)
+The logger and Net Control after closing the net should click FILE, SAVE AS, and SAVE your Netlogger session as it will default to a name with the current date/time in it for later retrieval.
+If you created the net (usually the logger does this) make sure you use the CLOSE NET button before you EXIT Netlegger when finished or Netlogger will send you a warning email about leaving the net session open.